Corneal Collagen Crosslinking Dallas Fort Worth

 As with most conditions, prevention of a problem is better than treatment of a problem.
 The best time to treat keratoconus is before astigmatism has become severe and vision has been lost.
-Fortunately we are able to treat patients as young as 12 years old with CXL, and this treatment may even stop keratoconus from developing and causing vision loss.
-This does not mean that people with very poor vision from keratoconus cannot be helped by CXL.
-They can; however, the results of CXL for patients with advanced keratoconus are not as good as for patients with early disease.
+Fortunately we are able to treat very young patients with CXL, before visual loss has occurred.
+CXL has been shown to halt the progression of keratoconus and, in many cases prevent vision loss.
+For patients with advanced or severe keratoconus, CXL is not as effective compared to patients with early disease.

-If CXL works for me and stops my vision from getting worse, can I have laser vision correction or Intacs afterwards?
+If CXL works for me and stops my vision from getting worse, can I have laser vision correction afterwards?

 Do I have to stop wearing contacts before having CXL?

-We recommend that you stay out of contact lenses for a week or two if possible before your consultation visit to see if you might benefit from CXL.
-This can vary based on how difficult it is for you to see without your contacts.
-We often suggest patients not wear their lenses for 3 days before their CXL procedure.
+When feasible, we recommend staying out of contact lenses 1-2 weeks before your consultation visit to see if you might benefit from CXL.
+This can vary based on how difficult it is for you to see without your contact lenses.
+Some patients will need to discontinue contact lens wear prior to undergoing the CXL procedure.

 When can I resume wearing contact lenses?

-Most patients can return to wearing contact lenses 2 to 6 weeks after having the cross-linking procedure depending on whether you are a candidate for transepithelial CXL.
-Your surgeon will determine how long this might take in your case.
+Most patients can return to wearing contact lenses 2 to 6 weeks after having the cross-linking.
+The surgeon will determine when this will be safe for you as your eye is healing.

 Will I need new glasses or contacts after CXL?

-Because cross-linking sometimes improves vision, patients may find that their old contacts or glasses are too strong for them and they need to be refit with new, glasses and/or contact lenses.
-Most of the time, patients can wear their old glasses until several months after the procedure when their doctor will prescribe new ones.
-Because the effects of CXL occur slowly, patients don’t generally have to change their glasses very often.
+Because cross-linking sometimes changes vision, patients may find that their old contacts or glasses no longer work for them and they need to be refit with new glasses and/or contact lenses.
+Most of the time, patients can wear their old glasses until several months after the procedure, when their doctor will prescribe new ones.
+Once stable from the CXL procedure, glasses and contact lens prescriptions generally remain stable over time.

 When can I exercise and return to my usual activities after CXL?

-We want to help you be able to work or do other things you need and want to do as quickly as possible.
-Based on the type of CXL procedure, your doctor can tell you when you can return to your usual activities.
-With traditional CXL, most people can usually do so after 5-7 days.
-With transepithelial CXL, most people return to their usual activities the next day.
+Our goal is to help you return to work and hobbies as quickly as possible.
+Based on the type of CXL procedure, your doctor can estimate your return to your usual activities.
+With Epi-Off CXL, most people can usually do so after 5-7 days.
+With Epi-On CXL, most people return to their usual activities within 2-4 days.